ohwuil/publish-buddy/README.md

 # publish-buddy

-Because it's more fun to publish with a buddy.
+Because it's always more fun to publish with a buddy.